sephib/sephib.github.io/content/pytorch_datapipes_meets_gcs.md

 # Additional Thoughts

-- Moving the data between the various pipe steps can be easier when defining a `dataclass` object - thus easily referencing the required property of the image in the various stages.
+- Moving the data between the various pipe steps can be made easier when defining a `dataclass` object - by simply referencing the required property of the image in the various stages.
 e.g. instead of calling `data[1]` for the embedding - way not use *`data.file_stream`*.
 Hopefully this will be elaborated in a different post.

 - The issue of accessing the bucket securely has been addressed in [this issue](https://github.com/pytorch/data/issues/497).